Tattooing as Ceremony: An Integrative Experience

 In nearly six years of tattooing, I’ve witnessed the range of reasons why people get tattoos: to assert identity, celebrate transformation, for fun, to honour grief, process breakups, to commemorate friendships and relationships, or reclaim agency through permanence.

-Whilst getting a tattoo doesn’t and shouldn’t always have to have a deep meaning, I have listened to too many transformative conversations and heard “this is cheaper than therapy” too many times to ignore the fact that there is space to extend the tattooing experience.
+Whilst getting a tattoo doesn’t and shouldn’t always have to have a deep meaning, I have been part of too many transformative conversations and heard “this is cheaper than therapy” too many times to ignore the fact that there is space to extend the tattooing experience.
 There seems to be a gap between the transformative power of a tattoo and the deeper desire for sustained, embodied change.

-I want to offer other tools to sustain the changes you feel or want to feel in a tattoo session over a longer period of time than just a one-off expansive day.
+It is my understanding that tattoos can be an external mark for a desired internal shift, and I want to offer other tools to sustain the changes you feel or want to feel in a tattoo session over a longer period of time than just a one-off expansive day.

 So what Is an Integrative Session?

-Each session is a collaborative space where we use body-based practices to help you connect with your intention, process emotion, and integrate transformation over time.
-It’s not about “fixing” anything—it’s about creating space to feel, connect with yourself, and prepare for (or integrate after) your tattoo as a meaningful experience.
+This is not about fixing anything aspersay, rather about creating space to feel, connect with yourself, and integrate your tattoo as a meaningful experience.
 Think of it as grounding and expanding the tattoo experience—or standing on its own as a moment of connection and clarity.

 What Might a Session Include?

-Breathwork to regulate or energize
+• Breathwork to regulate or energize

-Ayurvedic consultation for lifestyle support or daily rituals
+• Ayurvedic consultation for lifestyle support or daily rituals

-Yoga tailored to your current needs and wants (e.g we could do a restorative yoga class pre tattoo, and come up with a 15 minute practice you could accessibly do every evening).
+• Yoga tailored to your current needs and wants (e.g we could do a restorative yoga class pre tattoo, and come up with a 15 minute practice you could accessibly do every evening).

-Somatic inquiry or guided reflection
+• Somatic inquiry or guided reflection

-Meditation, visualization or grounding practices
+• Meditation, visualization or grounding practices

-Emotional processing or nervous system support
+• Emotional processing or nervous system support

 We would never do all of the above in a session, but rather co-create a session based on what feels relevant and supportive for you.